 Focus on Data Analysis Outcomes

 In the IT world, it’s not uncommon to deploy some solutions with the understanding that it is something that the user can “grow” into.
 For example, some enterprise resource planning (ERP) features can meet the business’ needs now, and as they adapt their processes and mature digitally, they can expand its use or add new features later.
-Or, a business may deploy mobile devices for communication and later leverage them for data collection or locationing.
+Or, a company may deploy mobile devices for communication and later leverage them for data collection or locationing.

 Data analytics doesn’t fall into this category.
 Before you advise your clients to implement a data analytics solution, you need to clearly define desired data analytics outcomes and use them as a measuring stick for the entire decision-making and implementation process.